K3 surfaces with two involutions and low Picard number: Introduction

 We say that a complex K3 surface $X$ \emph{can be defined over a field} $k$ if $X$ admits a projective model, whose defining equations have coefficients contained in $k$.
-The existence of an anti-holomorphic involution on $X$ is guaranteed as soon as the surface can be defined over~$\IR$.
-In this case, the complex conjugation provides an anti-holomorphic involution.
-Conversely, it there exists an anti-holomorphic involution on $X$, then $X$ can be defined over $\IR$ (see \cite[Proposition 1.3]{Sil89}).
+The existence of an anti-holomorphic involution on $X$ is guaranteed as soon as the surface can be defined over~$\IR$: indeed, in this case, the complex conjugation provides an anti-holomorphic involution.
+In the following, we will always use this one as it will commute with the holomorphic involutions we will provide.
+Conversely, if there exists an anti-holomorphic involution on $X$, then $X$ can be defined over $\IR$ (see Silhol's \cite[Proposition 1.3]{Sil89}).

-Each biholomorphic map on a complex K3 surface $X$ comes from an automorphism on the associated algebraic surface.
+A biholomorphic map on a complex K3 surface $X$ comes from an automorphism on the associated algebraic surface.
 A holomorphic involution on $X$ will commute with the anti-holomorphic one if and only if the associated automorphism on the model of $X$ over $\IR$ can be defined over $\IR$.
 As a conclusion, we have the following important remark.

 \begin{remark} A complex K3 surface has a commuting holomorphic and anti-holomorphic involution if and only if the underlying algebraic K3 surface can be defined over $\IR$ and admits an automorphism of order 2.
 This observation gives the main idea of this work: we look for K3 surfaces that can be defined over $\IR$ admitting an ample divisor $D$ with $D^2=2$.
 This ample divisor will provide the automorphism of order $2$ we are after, see~\autoref{l:Deg2K3}. \end{remark}